Here are some notable Connecticut residents, past and present, who have received the Motion …

 Scenes involving the home of Barbara Parkins’ character from Valley of the Dolls, adapted from Jacqueline Susann’s bestselling novel, were shot in Redding.

 Paul Newman’s directing debut, Rachel, Rachel, stars his wife, Joanne Woodward, as a shy spinster.
-The Connecticut power couple made the film locally, in Danbury, Bethel, Redding and Georgetown.
+The Connecticut power couple made the film locally, in Danbury (look for Japonica Street), Bethel, Redding and Georgetown.
 The movie received four Oscar noms: Best Picture, Actress (Woodward), Supporting Actress (Estelle Parsons) and Adapted Screenplay.

 The low-budget cult thriller Let’s Scare Jessica to Death takes place on “a Connecticut island” and was filmed in Old Saybrook, Essex and Chester.

-Hailing from Westport, 20-year-old model and “Ivory Snow girl” Marilyn Chambers caused a national sensation when she starred in the hit X-rated film Behind the Green Door.
+Marilyn Chambers, a 20-year-old model and “Ivory Snow girl,” caused a national sensation when she starred in the hit X-rated film Behind the Green Door.

-Shot in Redding and Westport, the low-budget cult horror film The Last House on the Left launched director Wes Craven’s career.
+Shot in Redding and Westport, the low-budget cult horror film The Last House on the Left launched the careers of director Wes Craven and producer Sean Cunningham.

 Elia Kazan’s little-known cult film The Visitors is about a family’s unexpected and unwelcome visit from two members of the husband’s former platoon (one played by a young James Woods).
 It was filmed with a minimal crew in and around Kazan’s own Newtown home.